van001/lesscode-fp/README.md

 ***'$' has a tiny footprint and can be easily spotted to show the composition.***

 ### Fewer Categories ###
-Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer categories and coming up with domain specific abstractions & algebra to solve them generically.
+Unlike Object Oriented programming, where every class is a new category, functional programming has fewer categories, domain-specific abstractions & algebra, to solve them generically.

-Lesscode library provide funtions to manipulate / transform the following categories : String, List, Map / Object (non mutable).
+Lesscode library provides functions to manipulate/transform the following categories: String, List, Map / Object (non-mutable).
-These categories are quiet popular in many programming languages.
+These categories are quite popular in many programming languages.
-List,  allows easier work distribution; Map / Object,  allows faster retrieval; String, is a preffered way of storing data.
+List allows easier work distribution; Map / Object allows faster retrieval; String is a preferred way of storing data.

-Lesscode libraray prefixes the 1st letter of the category (s, l, m) for all the category specific functions.
+Lesscode library prefixes the 1st letter of the category (s, l, m) for all the category-specific functions.
 This design is by choice.
-It allows you to easily spot which catagory a function belongs.
+It allows you to spot which category a function belongs easily.

 ```
 // slices String at the specified position
 const sslice = start => end => str => str.slice(start,end)

 // converts String to List, by breaking it with supplied pattern
 const s2List = ptrn => str => str.split(ptrn)